Static impurity in a mesoscopic system of SU($N$) fermionic matter-waves

 Our study focuses on a localized impurity in a one-dimensional mesoscopic system of $N$-component fermions, which are particles with $N$ internal degrees of freedom that can be treated as an effective spin.
 On increasing the number of components, the Pauli exclusion principle relaxes allowing $N$ particles to occupy the same quantum state, with interactions effects expected to be enhanced, leading to novel and interesting physics~\cite{sonderhouse2020thermodynamics}.
 We note that as $N\rightarrow\infty$, keeping the number of particles $N_p<N$, provides a ``bosonic" limit~\cite{frahm1995on}.

 Specifically, we consider SU($N$) symmetric fermions with component independent repulsive interactions~\cite{gorshkov2010two,cazalilla2014ultracold,capponi2016phases}.
-Besides other approaches~\cite{kane1992transmission,kane1992transport,von1998bosonization,saleur2002lectures,giamarchi2003quantum,rylands2016quantum}, the problem can be investigated through persistent currents flowing in annular matter-wave circuits pierced by an effective magnetic field.
+Besides other approaches ~\cite{kane1992transmission,kane1992transport,von1998bosonization,saleur2002lectures,giamarchi2003quantum,rylands2016quantum}, the problem can be investigated through persistent currents flowing in annular matter-wave circuits pierced by an effective magnetic field.
 The latter has been pursued in circuits of spinless bosons~\cite{cominotti2014optimal,aghamalyan2015coherent,polo2022quantum}.
-Though, the spin degrees of freedom provide a significant complexity in impurity physics.
-When confined in mesoscopic ring-shaped potentials, at strong interactions SU($N$) fermions sustain persistent currents with fractional flux quanta $\phi_{0}/N_{p}$, with $\phi_{0}$ being the bare flux quantum of the free fermion case~\cite{chetcuti2022persistent,chetcuti2023persistent}.
-This phenomenon of fractionalization reflects the formation of a collective state in which particles are arranged in the ring with a high stiffness conferred by spin correlations.
+However, the spin degrees of freedom provide a significant complexity in impurity physics.
+When confined in mesoscopic ring-shaped potentials, at strong interactions SU($N$) fermions sustain persistent currents with fractional flux quanta $\phi_{0}/N_{p}$, with $\phi_{0}$ being the bare flux quantum of the free fermion case~\cite{chetcuti2022persistent,chetcuti2023persistent,patu2022temperature}.
+This phenomenon of fractionalization can be visualized as the formation of a collective state in which $N_p$ particles are arranged on the ring with a high stiffness conferred by spin correlations.
 We refer to the latter as `ring droplet'.
-Such behaviour, coupled with the knowledge that spin correlations and symmetries are known to play a crucial role in impurity problems~\cite{andrei1983solution}, provides a compelling motivation for our study.
-In addition, SU($N$) fermions are experimentally realizable with alkaline earth-like cold atoms~\cite{taie2012mott,pagano2014a,scazza2014observation,hofrichterdirect2016,sonderhouse2020thermodynamics,taie2022observation}.
+This behaviour, combined with the knowledge that spin correlations and symmetries are known to play a crucial role in impurity problems~\cite{andrei1983solution}, provides a compelling motivation for our study.
+We note that SU($N$) fermions are experimentally realizable with alkaline earth-like cold atoms~\cite{taie2012mott,pagano2014a,scazza2014observation,hofrichterdirect2016,sonderhouse2020thermodynamics,taie2022observation}.
 A recent study has proposed a protocol to experimentally realize SU($N$)-symmetric systems through shielded ultracold molecules, which would circumvent the limitations of lack of tunable interactions through Feshbach resonances and different particle statistics~\cite{mukherjee2024sun,mukherjee2024sunb}.